 Delaying syndication feeds to slow down republications

 I’ve provided feed subscribers with early-access to new articles as a reward for subscribing.
-I’ve not promoted this, and I’m sure most subscribers never noticed that articles appeared an hour or six in their feed readers before they appeared on the front page or anywhere else.
+I haven’t promoted this, and I’m sure most subscribers never noticed that articles appeared an hour or six in their feed readers before they appeared on the front page or anywhere else.
 The idea being that subscribers could get more exposure for sharing somewhat more exclusive links whether they realized it or not.

 Unfortunately, this scheme have enabled some websites to grab articles early and republish them before Googlebot, Bingbot, and friends have had the chance to index the page; leaving room for other websites to republish it before search engines have a chance to see the original page first.